 How long does a backsplash installation typically take?

-A standard 40-50 square foot backsplash — say 4 feet wide by 18 inches high — usually takes one to two days depending on material and wall prep.
-If we're removing an old backsplash or dealing with substrate issues, add time.
+A standard 40-50 square foot backsplash (roughly 4 feet wide by 18 inches high) usually takes one to two days depending on material and wall prep.
+Removing an old backsplash or dealing with substrate issues adds time.
 Large-format tiles or intricate layouts take longer.
-We'll give you a specific timeline during the estimate.
+We give a specific timeline during the estimate.

 What's the difference between cement-based and epoxy grout?

-Cement-based grout is cheaper and easier to work with, but it's porous and can stain, crack, and discolor over time — especially in kitchens.
+Cement-based grout is cheaper and easier to work with, but it's porous and can stain, crack, and discolor over time, especially in kitchens.
 Epoxy grout costs 40-60% more but it's waterproof, doesn't stain, and lasts significantly longer.
-In a high-end Paradise Valley kitchen, epoxy makes sense.
-In a rental property, cement is fine.
+For a high-end Paradise Valley kitchen, epoxy makes sense.
+For a rental property, cement works fine.

 Can you match my existing backsplash if I just need repairs or an extension?

 Sometimes.
-If your original tile is still in production and your grout color is documented, we can match it pretty closely.
-If it's discontinued or custom material, we work with you to find the closest option or design an extension that complements the original without trying to fake a perfect match.
-Honesty first — forced matches usually look worse.
+If your original tile is still in production and your grout color is documented, we can match it closely.
+If it's discontinued or custom material, we work with you to find the closest option or design an extension that complements the original without forcing a perfect match.
+Honesty first.
+Forced matches usually look worse.

 How The Toolbox Pro Can Help

-We've installed backsplashes in everything from primary residences to high-end spec homes.
-We know the 85253 and 85255 neighborhoods.
-We understand Paradise Valley's design expectations and the quality standards those homes demand.
-We show up on time, we clean up after ourselves, and we stand behind the work.
+We've installed backsplashes in primary residences and high-end spec homes throughout the 85253 and 85255 neighborhoods.
+We know Paradise Valley's design expectations and the quality standards those homes demand.
+We show up on time, clean up after ourselves, and stand behind the work.

 If you need a backsplash installed, extended, repaired, or you're not sure what your wall needs, let's talk.
-Book online for an estimate or contact us with questions.
+Book online for an estimate or reach out with questions.
 We'll walk through the options, explain what makes sense for your space and budget, and give you a straightforward price.
-No sales pitch, no pressure — just honest assessment and skilled hands.
+No sales pitch, no pressure.
+Just honest assessment and skilled hands.

 For our full backsplash installation handyman resource covering the entire East Valley service area, visit our main handyman services page.